 - Knead the dough on a floured surface for 5 minutes, until it has a smooth textured surface.
 Place back in the bowl and cover with plastic wrap.
 Let proof until doubled, about 2 hours.

 - Roll the dough out on a lightly floured surface to about ½ inch thick.
-Cut into 2 inch squares or use a Mickey Mouse cookie cutter.
+Cut into 2 inch squares.

 - Heat up the oil to 350 to 360 F. Use a thermometer if not using an electric fryer that has temperature settings.4 cups vegetable oil